deanpeters/theprodbot-evals-for-pms-demo/README.md

 **A Productside hands-on demo** for product managers learning to run and evaluate AI reasoning systems — no data science degree required.
 This is the companion repo for the *How PMs 10× Their Role with AI – Part 2: Building Smarter* session.

-Here's the link to the live, 13Nov25 webinar demonstrating how this notebook was created and is uses: https://hubs.li/Q03Tk4fM0
+Here's the link to the live, 13Nov25 webinar demonstrating how this notebook was created and is used to synthesize data and eval trace logs: https://hubs.li/Q03Tk4fM0

 ---